Ashok-0003/repo-3/Overview/Architecture-&-Design/Pull-Request-Guidelines.md

 - Any Sonar/Style cop suppression should be part of .editorconfig which is located at the root of the repo, however **avoid** any such suppressions.
 - All magic numbers/strings should be declared as static integers/strings.
 - All service changes should have relevant unit tests.
 - Variables should have proper names.
 Names like obj, test should be avoided and should be descriptive.
+Similarly function names should be descriptive and follow naming guidelines, for example asynchronous methods should end with Async.